 - Sophisticated contrast management and sharpness for a more realistic gameplay

-What you see poking out in the image below is the Black Shark detachable controller – it snaps to one side of the screen and connects via Bluetooth.
+To enhance gameplay even further, you can purchase a Black Shark detachable controller.
+It snaps to one side of the screen and connects via Bluetooth.